Interacting with Council

 City Council cannot make any decisions or take any action other than during an official meeting of City Council.
 All meetings are public, and all decisions are made publicly.

-City Council has delegated some responsibilities to Council Committees, which includes Executive Committee, and four Standing Policy Committees.
-These committees are comprised solely of members of City Council.
+City Council has delegated some responsibilities to Council Committees, which includes the Governance and Priorities Committee and four Standing Policy Committees.
+These committees are composed solely of members of City Council.
 All committees meet publicly.
-These committees review matters under their specific policy areas.
+These committees review matters under its specific policy areas.

 How can I participate in City Council's decisions?

-- Sending written submissions to Council about reports or proposed bylaws.
+- Sending written submissions to Council about reports or proposed bylaws (see below).

 - Making presentations at public hearings held to get public input into bylaws and other significant decisions such as rezonings and discretionary use applications.

-- Making presentations at Committee meetings in response to recommendations made by City departments for any kind of project or initiative.
+- Making presentations at Committee meetings in response to recommendations made by City departments for any project or initiative.

 - Writing to City Council on issues of concern.